Omolara5861/cookie-consent/README.md

 # World's Most Annoying Cookie Consent 😄
 This project is part of the Essential Javascript Concept Module from Scrimba's `The Frontend Career Path Course`.
-It is an annoying cookie consent project that forces the user to accept the site cookies.
-When the user attempts to decline the cookies, the decline button is swapped to the accept button, hence making it impossible for the user to decline the cookies.
+It is an annoying cookie consent project, that forces the users to accept the site cookies.
+When a user attempts to decline the cookies, the decline button is swapped with the accept button, hence making it impossible for the user to decline the cookies.
 LOL

 ## Concepts Learned